 Kalyan Maharashtra, India Travel Guide

 To the east, the formidable Western Ghats rise, a scenic backdrop with accessible escapes to nature.
 To the west, the urban sprawl extends towards Mumbai, creating a continuous, diverse landscape of concrete and commerce.
-This geographical placement positions Kalyan as a nexus, connecting the coastal plains with the Deccan plateau, facilitating both local and long-distance travel across the state.
+This geographical placement positions Kalyan as a nexus, linking the coastal plains with the Deccan plateau, facilitating both local and long-distance travel across the state.

 Known as "Kalyanpuri," a prominent port town.